AInsights Entry for 5-Methyl Furfural (CAS: 620-02-0)

 3. Natural Occurrence & Formation

-5-Methyl furfural naturally occurs in a variety of foods, including coffee, roasted nuts, and bread crusts.
-It is primarily formed through the Maillard reaction, a complex series of chemical reactions between amino acids and reducing sugars during the heating process.
-This reaction is responsible for the development of flavor and color in cooked foods, contributing to the "browned" aroma profile.
-Its presence in natural products allows it to be designated as a "natural flavor" in certain regulatory contexts.
+5-Methyl furfural naturally occurs in a variety of foodstuffs, particularly those subjected to thermal processing, such as coffee, roasted nuts, and baked goods.
+It is primarily formed through the Maillard reaction, a complex series of chemical reactions between amino acids and reducing sugars during heating.
+This compound is often associated with the "natural flavor" designation due to its presence in naturally processed foods.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs